Smoking and Cancer

 How does tobacco cause cancer?

 Tobacco and tobacco smoke cause cancer because they are made up of many chemicals called carcinogens (cancer-causing agents).
 Cigarettes, cigars, chewing, and pipe tobacco are made from dried tobacco leaves.
 They often have ingredients added for flavor to make smoking more pleasant.
-More than 7,000 chemicals have been found in tobacco and tobacco smoke and more than 60 are known to cause cancer.
+More than 7,000 chemicals have been found in tobacco and tobacco smoke.
+More than 60 of these are known to cause cancer.

 Some of the chemicals in tobacco smoke are ammonia, arsenic, benzene (also found in pesticides and gasoline), cyanide, formaldehyde, tar, and carbon monoxide.
 Chemicals are also found in smokeless tobacco, like Polonium 210 (nuclear waste), cadmium (used in car batteries), lead (which causes nerve poison), nitrosamines, arsenic, and cyanide.

 The chemicals in tobacco and tobacco smoke cause damage to the cells and genes in our bodies.
 The genetic damage caused by smoking leads to uncontrolled cell growth.
 This uncontrolled growth can lead to tumors.
-These tumors can grow and spread throughout the body because they are not found or repaired by the body.
+These tumors can grow and spread throughout your body.

 What is my risk of getting lung cancer?

-The risk of getting lung cancer is a lot higher for people who smoke than people who do not smoke.
+Your risk of getting lung cancer is a lot higher if you smoke compared to people who do not smoke.
 About 85 out of 100 lung cancer deaths are linked to smoking cigarettes.
 The risk is also high for all types of tobacco products.

 Researchers at Memorial Sloan Kettering Cancer Center made an online tool that can be used to look at lung cancer risk for current or former smokers.
 It is used for people between 50 and 80 years old who have smoked for at least 20 years, or if they have quit within the past 15 years.
-This tool only looks at lung cancer risk and not the risk of the other types of cancer or other health issues that smoking and tobacco cause.
+This tool only looks at lung cancer risk and not the risk of the other cancers or health issues.

-You can talk with your healthcare team about your risk.
-The risk is based on the amount smoked, over what time span, and other parts of your health history that can increase your risk (asbestos exposure, COPD).
+You can talk with your provider about your risk.
+Your risk is based on the amount you smoked, over what time span, and other parts of your health history that can increase your risk (asbestos exposure, COPD).

 Is there a benefit to quitting smoking?

 Yes!
 No matter how long or how much you have smoked, quitting lowers your risk of cancer and other smoking-related health problems.
 Quitting is not easy.
-Talk with your healthcare provider for help in making a quit plan.
+Talk with your provider for help quitting.
 Use the links below to learn more about smoking’s health effects and quitting.

-You should always be honest with healthcare providers about your smoking history and be aware of the risks of this history.
+You should always be honest with providers about your smoking history and be aware of your risks.

-Contact your healthcare provider if you have any of these symptoms:
+Call your provider if you have any of these symptoms:

 Smoking increases your risk of cancer and other health issues.
 If you want help quitting, talk to your provider about resources.